 Can Malaysian students with IGCSE certification enroll in IPTAs (Malaysian public universities)?

 Even though IGCSE is considered equivalent to SPM, IPTAs generally prioritise SPM certification for Malaysian students' admission.
-Students are advised to seek further clarification from respective universities as academic requirements may differ.

 Enrolment from national to international stream is possible.
-However, a preliminary assessment for the students may be needed to determine their placement.

 Does Wadi Sofia accept students who wish to resit for their IGCSE?

 At what age can my child be enrolled in Wadi Sofia School's Kindergarten?

 What will my child be learning in class?

 Wadi Sofia Kindergarten's motto is "Play, Discover and Learn."

 We provide structured lessons as well as flexible self directed activities for hands-on learning through collaborative play which encourages children to form friendships where they can play and learn together.